icgc-argo/argo-docs/docs/release-notes/dictionary-releases.md

 ICGC ARGO is excited to announce its initial data dictionary release, established as the minimum set of clinical data elements that the ARGO Data Platform requires.
 This includes:

 - Basic Donor, Specimen, and Sample data
-- Donor clinical record information including Primary Diagnosis, Follow-up and Treatment data
+- Donor clinical record information including Primary Diagnosis, Follow Up and Treatment data

-Future releases will extended clinical data concepts and integrations of standard clinical data elements.
+Future releases will extend clinical data concepts and integrations of standard clinical data elements.